DataWraith/notelog/src/mcp/instructions/server.md

 1. Convert the user's request into a search query
 2. Include tag prefixes (e.g., "+project") when the user wants to search for specific tags
 3. Use date filters (`before` and `after`) when the user specifies a time range
-4. Present the results as a Markdown list, showing the titles and IDs of the found notes
+4. Present the results as a Markdown list or table, showing the titles and IDs of the found notes
-5. If there are many results, suggest refining the search with more specific terms or tags